dkz2r/latex-novice-academic-publishing/episodes/12-citations-and-references.md

 There are many different bibliography styles available, and you can find a list of them at [CTAN](https://ctan.org/topic/biblio).
-Check if one of those bibligraphy and citation styles meets your requirements.
+Check if one of those bibliography and citation styles meets your requirements.
 If you want to finetune an existing one we suggest to take a look at [biblatex-ext](https://texdoc.org/serve/biblatex-ext/0).

 :::